general-ai-challenge/Round1/README.md

 ### JetBrains have joined the Intelligent Machine Learning team as a sponsor!
 They have donated the full JetBrains suite, including PyCharm Professional, to team members.

-### Send stephenbhope a message for license information.
+### Send stephenbhope a private message for license information.

 ### Jetbrains https://www.jetbrains.com/